xiaoxiawu/CS395T/_includes/syllabus.md

 | Dec 01 | Final project presentations | Format TBD | | |

+### Expected workload
+Estimates of required effort to pass the class are:
+ * 2-4 hours per week reading / reviewing papers
+ * 7 hours per semester (1/2 hour per week) preparing paper presentations
+ * 2-10 hours per week of programming

 ### General tips
- * Start the project early
+ * Start the projects early
    * most deep neural networks take 1 day to train in a GPU
    * let us know early if you don't have GPU access (first or second week)
  * read your assigned papers early and prepare the slides early
    * a bad presentation will waste 30 min of your fellow students lives
    * you have the option to get feedback on your slides ahead of time from the instructor

 #### Tips for reading/reviewing a paper
  * Just reading the paper is **not** sufficient
    * Do **more** than merely summarizing the paper
    * No paper is *trivial*
  * Question any decision and claim made by the authors
    * It is the authors responsibility to convince you that their approach works better than prior (or simpler) alternatives
    * If a claim is not backed by experiments or a citation (or backed by a wrong citation), you may assume it's wrong
  * Think about how this fits with other peoples findings
    * Is there a larger theme across a series of papers?
    * Does it contradict other paper you know?
  * Use colored markers
    * Mark important things in one color
    * Mark things you disagree with (you think are wrong) in a different color

 #### Tips for presentations
  * Have a story
    * Motivate well
    * Provide context
  * Make the presentation **visual**
    * Use at least one picture/figure/graph per slide
    * Walls of bulleted text are unacceptable
    * Most mathematical concepts can first be expressed in a figure
  * Feel free to make things interactive
    * as long as it fits into the time budget
  * Show your slides to the instructor a week before the presentation

 ### Notes